anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 --- abstract

-This document defines enhancements to bootstrapping a remote secure key infrastructure (BRSKI, RFC8995) to facilitate bootstrapping in domains featuring no or only time limited connectivity between a pledge and the domain registrar.
+This document defines enhancements to Bootstrapping a Remote Secure Key Infrastructure (BRSKI) {{RFC8995}} to enable bootstrapping in domains featuring no or only limited connectivity between a pledge and the domain registrar.
-It specifically targets situations in which the interaction model changes from a pledge-initiated-mode, as used in BRSKI, to a pledge-responding-mode as described in this document.
+It specifically changes the interaction model from a pledge-initiated mode, as used in BRSKI, to a pledge-responding mode, where the pledge is in server role.
-To support the pledge-responding mode, BRSKI-PRM introduces a new component, the registrar-agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
+For this, BRSKI with Pledge in Responder Mode (BRSKI-PRM) introduces a new component, the registrar-agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
-To establish the trust relation between pledge and domain registrar, BRSKI-PRM relies on object security rather than transport security.
+To establish the trust relation between pledge and registrar, BRSKI-PRM relies on object security rather than transport security.

-The approach defined here is agnostic with respect to the underlying enrollment protocol which connects the pledge and the domain registrar to the Domain CA.
+The approach defined here is agnostic to the underlying enrollment protocol that connects the pledge and the domain registrar to the domain CA.

 --- middle